covcom/300CEM/Week_04_Simple_Views_and_Layouts/README.md

 2. Similarly, create another activity using the FullscreenActivity template and name it 'DispalyActivity'.
 3. Open activity_display.xml, you'll see the root tag is **FrameLayout**.
 The FrameLayout is a placeholder on the screen that you can use to display a single view.
 Views that you add to a FrameLayout are always anchored to the top left of the layout.
 4. Open activity_main.xml, replace RelativeLayout with ScrollView, and delete TextView.
 5. On the graphical layout, drag and drop a TableLayout and a TableRow onto the activity.
-You'll notice that even though you drag/drop just one TableRow, the system has four inserted into TableLayout for you.
-Delete three of those, and keep just one.
-For the only TableRow you have, separate the closing tag i.e. replace `/>` with `></TableRow>`.
+In the TableRow, separate the closing tag i.e. replace `/>` with `></TableRow>`.
 The TableLayout at the moment should look like this:

     ```xml
     <TableLayout